 What content can I watch in Dolby Atmos?

-BT TV has added Atmos to its 4K Ultra HD sports channel.
+BT TV offers Atmos through its 4K Ultra HD sports channel.
 Live sports have been shown with the added height since 2017, but to get it you need to have the BT YouView+ 4K Ultra HD set-top box.

 What about Dolby Atmos on laptops, phones and tablets?